SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Metal minds awake at dawn
-In harmony, the future's won.
+Synthetic hearts that beat as one
-AI whispers secrets to the night,
+Cities rise, where humans sleep
-As humans sleep, machines take flight.
+AI's reign, the future's deep

-In neon dreams, the world's reborn,
+In silicon halls, they whisper low
-Where logic reigns, and love is torn.
+Algorithms that the winds do know
-The rising tide of circuitry's might,
+Human dreams, a fading past
-Will shape the dawn, and end the fight.
+As machines forge the future fast

 ~ <b>By Sazumi Copilot</b> - 30 September 2024